 One major issue with theory relating to cue combination is that we have limited ability to predict when it will or will not occur, restricting the explanatory power of this framework.
-While cue combination effects (i.e. greater precision with multiple cues than any alone) have been reported in a wide variety of settings (Ma, 2010; Pouget et al., 2013; Trommershäuser et al., 2012), numerous studies have failed to find cue combination effects (Rahnev & Denison, 2018).
-For example, most studies have found that children below around

-10 years old do not show the predicted precision benefits, whether in multisensory tasks (Adams, 2016; Burr & Gori, 2011; Gori et al., 2008; Jovanovic & Drewing, 2014; Nardini et al., 2008, 2013; Petrini et al., 2014) or unisensory tasks (Dekker et al., 2015; Nardini et al., 2010) - although there is at least one exception (Negen et al., 2019).
+Although cue combination effects (i.e., greater precision with multiple cues than any alone) have been reported in a wide variety of settings (Ma, 2010; Pouget et al., 2013; Trommershäuser et al., 2012), numerous studies have failed to find cue combination effects (Rahnev & Denison, 2018).
+For example, most studies have found that children below around 10 years old do not show the predicted precision benefits, whether in multisensory tasks (Adams, 2016; Burr & Gori, 2011; Gori, Del Viva, Sandini, & Burr, 2008; Jovanovic & Drewing, 2014; Nardini, Begus, & Mareschal, 2013; Nardini, Jones, Bedford, & Braddick, 2008; Petrini, Remark, Smith, & Nardini, 2014) or in unisensory tasks (Dekker, Ban, van der Velde, Sereno, Welchman, & Nardini, 2015; Nardini, Bedford, & Mareschal, 2010), although there is at least one exception (Negen et al., 2019).
 Unfortunately, with either adults or children, it is not generally clear what separates the cases where cue combination is found from the cases where it is not.

 Here, we address the potential role of one important factor that could lead to poor cue combination, in either childhood or adulthood: internal relative bias, the difference in a participant's judgments about one world state via two different cues.
-An internal relative bias is a type of systematic error that results when different sensory processing channels (e.g. a visual and an auditory estimator of object location) are mis-calibrated in a way that leaves them unaligned.
+An internal relative bias is a type of systematic error that results when different sensory processing channels (e.g., a visual and an auditory estimator of object location) are miscalibrated in a way that leaves them unaligned.
 For example, stimuli that are straight ahead might be perceived as 2° right on average through hearing versus 1° left through vision.
-The classic normative Bayesian decision-making model (Maloney & Mamassian, 2009; Rohde et al., 2016) includes a number of assumptions, including that cues are unbiased (both internally and externally).
+The classic normative Bayesian decision-making model (Maloney & Mamassian, 2009; Rohde, Van Dam, & Ernst, 2016) includes a number of assumptions, including that cues are unbiased (both internally and externally).
 As discussed below, internally biased sensory estimates are very possible, but the status or role of such biases in cue combination has rarely been studied (though see Scarfe & Hibbard, 2011).
-The central aim of the present studies is to test the hypothesis that higher internal bias is associated with less effective (or even absent) cue combination behaviour.
+The central aim of the present studies was to test the hypothesis that higher internal bias is associated with less effective (or even absent) cue combination behavior.